Two Postdoctoral Positions in Neuroscience

 Position 1 – Computational/System Neuroscience

 The ideal candidate will lead computational analyses of large-scale electrophysiological datasets and neural circuit modeling.
-Tasks include advanced time-series analysis (SUA, LFP), and developing spiking neural network models to interpret developmental circuit dysfunction and linking experimental data to theoretical frameworks.
+Tasks include advanced time-series analysis (SUA, LFP), and developing spiking neural network models to interpret developmental circuit dysfunction and link experimental data to theoretical frameworks.

 Requirements